Soomrojb/cjscraper/README.md

 ## Craigslist scraper using Scrapy ('CrawlSpider')

 This is an entry level crawler for helping beginners in understanding how Scrapy works in general.
-This particular crawler will retrieve all available listings from `"computer gigs"` section in all regions of the world and store in a CSV file using command line parameters.
+This particular crawler will retrieve all available listings from `"computer gigs"` section in all regions of the world and store in ~~a CSV file using command line parameters~~ MySQL database.

 How to use the script:<br>
 `scrapy crawl cjscrap`